-- A. Payment to the marshal shall be by cash, cashier's check, or certified check; acceptance of cashiers' checks is conditioned on their payment. - B. Accepted bids of less than \$1,000 shall be paid to the marshal on their acceptance. - C. For accepted bids of \$1,000 and more, the higher of ten percent of the bid or \$1,000 shall be deposited immediately and be paid in full within three business days of the sale.
-If an objection is filed within the three days, the buyer may defer payment of the balance until the sale is confirmed. - E.3.
+- A. Payment to the marshal shall be by cash, cashier's check, or certified check; acceptance of cashiers' checks is conditioned on their payment. - B. Accepted bids of less than \$1,000 shall be paid to the marshal on their acceptance. - C. For accepted bids of \$1,000 and more, the higher of ten percent of the bid or \$1,000 shall be deposited immediately and be paid in full within 7 days of the sale.
+If an objection is filed within the 7 days, the buyer may defer payment of the balance until the sale is confirmed.

+(Amended by General Order 2009-17, effective 12/1/09) - E.3.
 Default.
 If the buyer does not pay the bid on time, (1) the deposit is forfeited to the action, applied to costs, then paid to the registry; and (2) the Court may accept the second bid or order a new sale.